Prijedor: Ottoman and Austrian Period

 From 1929 to 1941, Prijedor was part of the Vrbas Banovina of the Kingdom of Yugoslavia.

 World War II

-The memorial centre Mrakovica at Kozara, the work of the academic artist Dušan Džamonja, is dedicated to this region's Yugoslav Partisans and predominantly Serb civilians killed or deported to Ustaše concentration camps during the German-Ustaše-Hungarian Kozara Offensive from June to July 1942, during World War II.
+During World War II, the Prijedor and Kozara area was affected by the Kozara Offensive of June and July 1942.
+The Mrakovica memorial complex on Kozara, designed by Dušan Džamonja, commemorates the region's Yugoslav Partisans and civilians killed by Axis forces.

 Some Serb villages around Prijedor and Kozara Mountain suffered the deaths of tremendous numbers of civilians, who were killed by the Ustaše and taken to different concentration camps during the genocide campaign; one of these was Jastrebarsko Concentration Camp, where Serb, Jewish and Roma children were imprisoned and killed.

 Bosnian war

 During the Bosnian War (1992–1995), Prijedor was the site of an ethnic cleansing campaign committed by the Bosnian Serb political and military leadership – Army of the Republika Srpska, mostly against Bosniak and Croat civilians.
 The area near Prijedor housed the Omarska, Keraterm, and Trnopolje camps established in 1992 as part of ethnic-cleansing of the Bosniak and Croat population during the civil war.
 The population of non-Serbs was drastically reduced: out of a population of 50,000 Bosniaks and 6,000 Croats, only some 6,000 Bosniaks and 3,000 Croats remained in the municipality by the end of the war.
 Apart from the Srebrenica massacre, Prijedor is the area with the second highest rate of civilian killings committed during the Bosnian War.
 According to the Sarajevo-based Research and Documentation Center (IDC), 4,868 people were killed or went missing in the Prijedor municipality during the war.
 Among them were 3,515 Bosniak civilians, 186 Croat civilians and 78 Serb civilians.
 As of October 2013, 96 mass graves have been located and around 2,100 victims have been identified, largely by DNA analysis.